lightning/bolts/02-peer-protocol.md

 Implementers are advised to provide the means to scale the number of confirmations, tweaking `accept_channel.minimum_depth`, with the size of the funding amount.
-A rule of thumb is to wait enough blocks until the cumulative block reward exceeds the size of the channel.
+A rule of thumb is to wait enough blocks until the cumulative block reward largely exceeds the size of the channel.

 #### Requirements